ujjwalguptaofficial/shivneri.docs/docs/tutorial/graphql.md

 ---
 Title: "GraphQl"
-Keywords: "graphql, integrate, Shivneri, crystal"
+Keywords: "graphql, integrate, Shivneri, crystal lang"
-Description: "How to use graphql in crystal using Shivneri"
+Description: "How to use graphql in crystal lang using Shivneri"
 ---

 Shivneri provides a seperate package - [fort-graphql](https://github.com/ujjwalguptaofficial/Shivneri-graphql) for integration of graphql.